Relative free splitting and free factor complexes I: Hyperbolicity: Free factor systems

 A \emph{partial free factorization} of $\Gamma$ is a subset of a free factorization.
-Every partial free factorization $\H$ has a \emph{cofactor} which is a subgroup $H \subgroup \Gamma$ such that $\Gamma = (*\H) * H$ is a free factorization.
-We make no assumptions on the cofactor, but we do have the following result.
-Let $N(\H)$ be the subgroup normally generated by the union of all the subgroups of~$\H$.
+Every partial free factorization $\H$ has a \emph{cofactor} which is a subgroup $B \subgroup \Gamma$ such that either $\H$ is a free factorization and $B$ is trivial, or $\H \union \{B\}$ is a free factorization; for example, one may take $B$ to be the free product of the complement of $\H$ in any free factorization containing $\H$.
+Without any assumptions on the cofactor, we have the following result.
+Let $\NC{\H} \subgroup \Gamma$ be the subgroup normally generated by the union of the subgroups in~$\H$.